AnniecTW/Notes/LeetCode/Matrix/212. Word Search II/README.md

 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category
-1. Matrix / Backtracking / DFS
+1. Matrix / Backtracking / Trie
-   - We use dfs/backtracking to look for a valid path that contains the target word cell by cell.
-2. Pruning
-   - There are several words need to be searched.
-If the current cell doesn't contain any words' prefix, we can use **Trie** data structure to stop backtracking immediately
-   - In some situations, current word has been found.
-We can delete its letter(key-value pair) in **Trie** recursively to prevent repeating<br>
+   - DFS with backtracking: explore valid paths
+   - Trie pruning: efficiently rule out invalid paths
+   - De-duplication: avoid finding the same word multiple times

 ### Plan
 > - Sketch visualizations and write pseudocode